Review: Sony A99II

 When Sony announced the A99II, the new Alpha flasgship camera, at Photokina 2016 in September, it sent a powerful message to the photographic world: the Alpha mount is here to stay.

-Unfortunately that message is not still valid today in 2018.
+Unfortunately that message is not anymore valid today.

 With a 42.4 MP full-frame sensor that represents the state of the art of current imaging technology, 79 phase-detection AF points on dedicated sensor plus 399 phase detection AF points on the main sensor, this powerhouse of photographic equipment can shoot continuously at 12 fps with AF and AE tracking.
 A beast, even in the face of the mighty A9.

 The camera is extremely easy to customize, every single button can be assigned to any function and there is plenty of them (both buttons and functions).
 For portrait work, for example, I assigned the joystick button to perform Eye AF, where the camera looks for the subject eyes to focus on them, and changed the exposure compensation button on top of the camera to flash exposure compensation.
 By spending some quality time in the menu, I can easily configure the camera to perform the vast majority of the tasks I need without ever having to take my eyes of the viewfinder.
 A beautifully crisp and bright electronic viewfinder, to be exact.

 High ISO performance is top notch, half a stop more noise than the same sensor on the A7RIII due to the SLT mirror used to redirect light to the dedicated AF module, but virtually identical for all practical purposes.
 No black cat will get out of that dark room alive.

 Coupled with the famed Zeiss 85mm f/1.4, the 42.4 MP sensor can push out great IQ with an incredible amount of details.